neuralnex/legionX/Docs/frontend_guide.md

    - My Listings
    - My Purchases
    - Profile
-   - These routes redirect to wallet connection if not authenticated
+   - These routes redirect to login if not authenticated

 3. **Public Routes**
    - Browse Listings
    - Home page
-   - These are accessible without wallet connection
+   - These are accessible without authentication

 ### Responsive Design